-their youth, have been brought to Cuba to op-press us, on comments and hopes of life.
-If We, on the other hand, besides our own reiccol in another without doing treason to na cept the combat, alike without hate and withture and to the light of reason, from which out fear, and always willing, whenever they may lay down their arms, to welcome them to submissiveness to the point of preferring their | To employ the language of moderation and own ruin, and the spilling of the blood of their justice-to seek for means of peace and consons and brothers, to the triumph of the holiest ciliation-to invoke the sentiments of love and cause ever embraced by man-a cause which brotherhood-befits a cultivated and Christian aims to promote their own happiness, and to people, which finds itself forced to appeal to protect their rights and properties.
-The Pen- the violent recourse of arms, not for the purinsulare who adorn and enrich our soil, and to pose of attacking the social order and the lives whom the title of labor gives as high a right of fellow beings, but to recover the condition as our own to its preservation, know very well and the rights of man, usurped from them by that the sons of Cuba regard them with per- an unjust and tyrannical power.
+men, subject to a tyranny as hard as our own, exterminating and fratricidal struggle, which who, torn from their homes in the flower of could not fail to be attended with the same or their youth, have been brought to Cuba to op- worse results. press us, on conments and hopes of life.
+If jected in another without doing treason to na cept the combat, alike without hate and withture and to the light of reason, from which out fear, and always willing, whenever they may lay down their arms, to welcome them to submissiveness to the point of preferring their To employ the language of moderation and own ruin, and the spilling of the blood of their justice-to seek for means of peace and consons and brothers, to the triumph of the holiest ciliation-to invoke the sentiments of love and cause ever embraced by man-a cause which brotherhood-befits a cultivated and Christian aims to promote their own happiness, and to people, which finds itself forced to appeal to protect their rights and properties.
+The Pen the violent recourse of arms, not for the purinsulars who adorn and enrich our soil, and to pose of attacking the social order and the lives whom the title of labor gives as high a right of fellow beings, but to recover the condition as our own to its preservation, know very well and the rights of man, usurped from them by that the sons of Cuba regard them with per- an unjust and tyrannical power.
 But let not sonal affection-have never failed to recognise the expression of our progress and wishes enthe interest and reciprocal wants which unite courage in our opponents the idea that we are the two-nor have ever held them responsible ignorant of our resources, or distrustful of our for the perverseness of the few, and for the strength.
-All the means united, at the disiniquities of a government whose infernal poli- posal of the Peninsulars in Cuba, against us, cy alone has labored to separate them, on the could only make the struggle more protracted tyrant's familiar maxim-to divide and con- and disastrous; but the issue in our favor could not be any the less sure and decisive.
+All the means united, at the disiniquities of a government whose infernal poli- posal of the Peninsulars in Cuba, sgainst us, cy alone has labored to separate them, on the could only make the struggle more protracted tyrant's familiar maxim-to divide and con and disastrous; but the issue in our favor could not be any the less sure and decisive.